RakhithJK/dbeaver-dbeaver-wiki/Managing-Data-Formats.md

 ![](images/ug/Database_Navigator_Edit_Connection_menu_option.png)

-In the right area of the opened **Data formatting preferences** dialog window go to Result Sets -> Data Formatting and select the **Datasource settings** check box in the left area to customize the data format settings.
+In the right area of the opened **Data formatting preferences** dialog window go to Data editor -> Data Formats and select the **Datasource settings** check box in the left area to customize the data format settings.

 ![](images/ug/DataFormatting_DatasourceSsettings.png)